-The Primary Care Information (PCI) project aims to provide a single access point for GPs and practice staff to see health care information for their GP Practice.
-The information is delivered through a set of Tableau dashboards, and show comparisons to national, NHS board and local level figures.
+The Primary Care Information (PCI) dashboards provide a single access point for GPs and practice staff to see health care information for their GP Practice and Cluster.
+The information is delivered through a set of Tableau dashboards, and show comparisons at Scotland, NHS Board and Health & Social Care Partnership level.

 Transitional Quality Arrangements (TQA)

 In July 2016, the Scottish Government and British Medical Association (BMA) announced developments relating to negotiations of the new GMS contract.
 Central to this was the discontinuation of the Quality Outcomes Framework (QOF) and introduction of Transitional Quality Arrangements (TQA) for use during 2016/17.
 These involve GP practices grouping together to form locally agreed clusters of practices.
 GPs will have responsibility within their cluster to support the delivery and monitor the quality of care provided.

 The latest PCI dashboards include measures aimed at supporting the TQA.
 These measures are listed below.
 At present, many of the measures are based on the ongoing collection of QOF data (though no longer used to determine GP payments).
 In the future these data will be extracted through SPIRE1.